 Science update (Nov 21 '13, section #5.20) — Added a bad-news citation.
 Sorry about that.
 See section #5.20, Soft knee straps (and/or Kinesio Taping) are worth a shot.

 New case study (Oct 3 '13, section #2.8) — Added a fascinating and extreme example of the effect of running style from a case study of an ultra-runner.
-See section #2.8, Running pace and IT band syndrome.
+See section #2.8, Why does IT band pain gets so nasty so fast?
+A vicious cycle related to running pace.

 Science update (Jul 9 '13, section #2.10) — A particularly “good news” science update about how running is, counterintuitively, actually pretty good for joints — not hard on them.
 See section #2.10, “Maybe you’re just not built for running”.